- About Us

 White Collar Criminal Defense

 In March 2019, Kaplan Hecker won a “rare” acquittal for Robert Bogucki, the former head of the Barclays’ foreign-exchange trading desk in New York, at the conclusion of the Government’s case.
 Mr. Bogucki had been charged with wire fraud for allegedly engaging in a “front-running” scheme in connection with a 6-billion-pound foreign exchange transaction between Barclays and Hewlett-Packard Co.
 Lawyers from Kaplan Hecker successfully argued that no jury could reasonably convict our client on the evidence presented, leading Judge Charles Breyer to grant a full acquittal at the close of the Government’s case.
 Judge Breyer noted that it was the first time he had granted such an acquittal in his twenty years on the bench.
-Global Investigations Review honored Kaplan Hecker’s work in the matter by naming Bogucki its 2019 “Most Important Court Case of the Year.”
+Global Investigations Review honored Kaplan Hecker’s work in the matter by naming Bogucki its 2019 “Most Important Court Case of the Year," and Benchmark Litigation recognized the case as a 2020 "Impact Case of the Year."

 Other representative white-collar criminal defense matters include: